grahammendick/NavigationNewline/README.md

 Running `npm start` allows the book list to be filtered and paged.

 ## Routes
+The student learns how to generate any URL they want without making any code changes.

+The newline app is up and running.
+We can filter and page through newline's books.
+But how does it work when we haven't even configured a route for the 'books' State yet?
+It works because the Navigation router generates URLs for us automatically.
+We turn on HTML5 history so it's easier to see what these auto-generated URLs look like.

+After running `npm start` and going to the third page of books, we take a look at the browser URL.
+It says '/books?page=31_2'.
+Notice that the Navigation router has set the route to 'books'.
+Until we define a route, it uses the State key as the route name.

+We configure the route of the 'books' State to be 'our-books' and run the app again.
+This time the URL says '/our-books?page=31_2'.
+We haven't had to change any code and the Navigation router now generates all URLs to match the route.

+The extra characters after the 3 in the URL are how the Navigation router tracks that the page parameter is a number.
+Remember that navigation data is strongly typed.
+We configure a default type of 'number' so that the Navigation router doesn't have to track it anymore.
+Running the app, the URL now says '/our-books?page=3'.
+Again, we note that we haven't made any code changes.

+By default the Navigation router passes the page parameter in the query string.
+We change it to a route parameter by setting the route to ‘our-books+/{page}’.
+The + syntax indicates the page sub-route is optional -  it's blank when we navigate from the welcome view.
+Re-running the app, the URL says '/our-books/3'.

+We've changed the URL from '/books?page=31_2' to '/our-books/3' without touching any code.

+When we first land on the books list the URL says '/our-books'.
+But if we go to page 2 then back to page 1 it changes to '/our-books/1' instead of '/our-books'.
+We fix this by configuring a default value of 1 for the page parameter.
+Default values aren't included in the URL.

+The Navigation router knows that the type of the page parameter is a number from its default value.
+So it's safe to drop the default type configuration.
+We also remove the default value of the page prop from the Book component.
+The default parameter value means the prop will never be blank.

+With set trackTypes to false on the 'books' State to complete the URL configuration.

 ## Refresh Navigation
 ## Code Splitting
 ## Nested UI